|

 Helpful Questions |

-that understanding why your relationship failed is the first step towards recovery.
+Understanding why your relationship failed is the first step towards recovery.
 Many people get locked into questioning: Whose fault it is?
 What did I do wrong?
 How could they do

 kind of questions: